Courses Taught

 Philosophy of Science

-Intermediate level course in contemporary philosophy of science with a focus on feminist philosophy of science, social and political philosophy of science, and cognitive science.
-Fall 2021; Fall 2022.
+Intermediate-level course in contemporary philosophy of science with a focus on feminist philosophy of science, social and political philosophy of science, and cognitive science.
+Fall 2021; Fall 2022; Fall 2023; Fall 2024; Fall 2025.

 Epistemology

-Intermediate level course on contemporary problems in epistemology, including issues in social epistemology and feminist epistemology.
-Spring 2022.
+Intermediate-level course on contemporary problems in epistemology, including issues in social epistemology and feminist epistemology.
+Spring 2022; Spring 2024.

 Early Modern Philosophy

-Introductory level course on the Early Modern period in Europe; includes selections from women and thinkers outside Europe and investigates the close relationships between the scientific and political theories of the period.
-Spring 2022, 2 sections.
+Introductory-level course on the Early Modern period in European philosophy; includes selections from women and thinkers outside Europe and investigates the close relationships between the scientific and political theories of the period.
+Spring 2022, 2 sections; Spring 2023.

 Self and Meaning